Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 - **AWS CLI** - Used to manage AWS from the command line.
 - **AWS Lambda** - Service that executes serverless functions.
 - **API Gateway** - Used to map HTTP REST endpoints to lambda functions.
-- **CloudWatch** - Used to log information from lambda functions.
+- **CloudWatch Logs** - Used to log information from lambda functions.

 ## Creating an AWS Lambda Function in Go

 Writing Lambda functions is simple.
-Creating a lambda entry point involves calling the `Start` function from the `lambda` package in the [AWS SDK for Go](https://github.com/aws/aws-sdk-go).
-The `Start` method takes a handler function as its single argument.
+At a basic level, each Lambda function consists of an entrypoint and a handler function.
+Creating a lambda entry point involves calling the `Start` function from the `lambda` package in the [AWS SDK for Go](https://github.com/aws/aws-sdk-go), which takes a handler function as its single argument.

-There are several valid function signatures for the handler function.
-With a context argument, the handler function has access to the invocation context, which includes information on the environment, client, etc. With an events argument, the handler has access to information specific to the request, or event, that triggered the function.

 The basic structure for a lambda function: